jasoncolburne/homelab/switch.md

 ![TPM](assets/switch/tpm.jpg)

 After installation, check that it is recognized in the UEFI firmware.
 It's best to perform the clear action (which I can only presume generates new, unique, keying material).
-I imagine the kdf the chip uses internally incorporates the cpu id to lock the TPM to the CPU, so this may be unnecessary, but it's better to be safe.
+I don't trust that it isn't some default value coming from the factory, and that protected keys could be accessed if another stock TPM was fed my system configuration.
+Maybe I'm paranoid.

 ![TPM in Firmware](assets/switch/tpm-firmware.jpg)